 The underlying assets have similar characteristics to those of previous Paragon transactions and all loans were originated by Paragon Mortgages (2010) Limited (PML) through its ordinary course of business.
-The PM22 series also includes a Mortgage Conversion mechanism that allows the seller to keep a loan in the transaction when the borrower undergoes a product switch at the end of their teaser rate whereby any interest rate differential is cash-collateralised by Paragon subject to certain conditions (see page 8).
+Similar to Paragon Mortgages (No.22) PLC, the PM23 series includes a mortgage conversion mechanism that allows the seller to keep a loan in the transaction when the borrower undergoes a product switch at the end of their teaser rate whereby any interest rate differential is cash-collateralised by Paragon subject to certain conditions (see Mortgage Conversion).
+There are currently four loans in this portfolio which underwent a product conversion in previous securitisations which were repurchased by PML.